nathancarter/weblurch/doc-src/repo-migration-plans.md

    `docs/` subfolder that compiles to a `site/` subfolder.
 For now, it should be 99% blank, just a placeholder for where future documentation will go.
 Commit.
- * Ensure that GitHub is set up to redirect visitors to the project web space to that placeholder documentation subfolder.
+ * Ensure that GitHub is set up to use the root of the project as the web site, and create an `index.html` that is a one-line redirecting META tag into the `site/` folder, as we did earlier.
  * Extend the Gulpfile with a `docs` task that runs the `mkdocs` command on your behalf.
 Commit.